 Kaltura: An Overview

-Kaltura is a tool that allows instructors and students to upload video/audio files to a course.
+For course use, it allows instructors and students to upload video/audio files to a course.
 The media files can then be viewed using a streaming media player right on the course page.
 It is also possible to create webcam recordings, screen recordings, and video quizzes.
 Kaltura can even be used to submit media assignments.

 Features of Kaltura: